 Final Verdict: Which ID Digital alternative fits your situation

-Intelligent Resourcing is the right choice for marketing managers who need to show attributable pipeline from AEO investment and want a signal-led system their business owns permanently.
+Intelligent Resourcing is the right choice for marketing managers who need to show attributable pipeline from AEO investment and want a signal-led system that Intelligent Resourcing builds and runs for them as an ongoing capability.

 RevPartners is the right choice for marketing managers whose HubSpot, lifecycle reporting and RevOps infrastructure are blocking pipeline visibility.

-xGrowth is the right choice for marketing managers at B2B technology firms that need ABM campaigns, account targeting and sales-marketing alignment.
+Green Hat is the right choice for marketing managers at B2B and technology firms across Australia and APAC that need ABM campaigns, account targeting and sales-marketing alignment.

 Skale is the right choice for marketing managers at SaaS companies that need AI search and SEO tied to SQLs, pipeline and revenue.

-gitalscouts is the right choice for marketing managers who need GTM strategy, ABM setup, HubSpot workflows and demand generation connected around revenue.
+Digitalscouts is the right choice for marketing managers who need GTM strategy, ABM setup, CRM workflows and demand generation connected around revenue.

 ID Digital remains the right choice for marketing managers who need multi-channel digital marketing managed under one retainer and are not yet at the stage where pipeline attribution is the primary board-level metric.